Top 8 signs it’s time for a final drive rebuild

 Loss of control is a serious safety hazard on any job site.
 The decision to replace the final drive is the best way to restore full operational control and ensure safety, especially if the machine needs to operate in tight or hazardous areas.

 If your final drive system requires frequent repairs, or you notice high maintenance costs, it may be time to consider a rebuild or full replacement.
-Rebuilding an older or heavily worn drive can quickly add up to terms of labor and parts with no guarantee of long-term reliability.
+Rebuilding an older or heavily worn drive can quickly add up in terms of labour and parts, with no guarantee of long-term reliability.

 A new or fully rebuild final drive will reduce ongoing maintenance costs, allowing you to operate with confidence and peace of mind.
 The initial investment is quickly offset by reduced downtime, improved efficiency and increased machinery lifespan.